mael-insa/d7020e_lab3_mael/examples/EX4_README.md

 - C: number of clock cycles for final path

+- S: stack usage for the final path

 Your answer for complexity_sum_recursive:

-[P, I, C]
+[P, I, C, S]

 Your answer for complexity_sum_iterative:

-[P, I, C]
+[P, I, C, S]

 Your answer for complexity_sum_formula:

-[P, I, C]
+[P, I, C, S]

-In your own words, compare the P, I, C results obtained, and why did the complexity_sum_formula just produce one path?
+In your own words, compare the P, I, C, S results obtained, and why did the complexity_sum_formula just produce one path?

 [Your answer here]